I-Clarisse/OOP_calculator/README.md

 </html>
 ```

+## Task 3: Frontend STYLING
-7. Your css [index.css] file should look like this:
+Your css [index.css] file should look like this:
 ```
 html,body{
 padding:0;